Skip to Main Content

 Link to Policy

-Open Access Route: Elsevier will deposit the final version of the article in PubMed Central without an embargo.
+Open Access Route: Elsevier deposits the final version of the article in PubMed Central without an embargo.

-Elsevier has not changed their policy to remove the embargo on subscription articles, indicating that the only pathway to compliance is by publishing open access.
+Subscription Route: Elsevier has not changed its policy to remove the embargo on subscription articles, indicating that the only pathway to compliance is by publishing open access.

 Company of Biologists